Yunxiang-Li/Unity3D_Box-Shooter-Demo/README.md

 5. For this game, just select the **Unity3D_Box-Shooter** folder and open this project.

-**If an error is threw out when you click next level button, go to File -> Build Settings, delete all scenes and put level One first and then level Two to rebuild, everything should be okay then.**

 ## Structure

 The whole project in Unity contains two main folders, **Assets** folder and **Package** folder.